itsN1X/woof-CE/woof-code/rootfs-skeleton/root/spot/README.txt

 "spot" is a restricted user of Puppy.
-(you could also add fido, rover, rex!)
+(you could also add uzer, rover, rex!)

 /root/spot is spot's home directory.